elsapepagarcia/Master_thesis/README.md

 # Master_thesis
-Small remark for all these projects: the wheels encoders are not at cero once some program has been runned in it and moved.
+Small remark for all these projects: the wheels encoders are not at cero once some program have been runned in the robot and it moved.
 If we run another program without first switching off the robot, the calculated initial coordinates won't be (0,0) but another value.
 This problem can be a future work to improve he working flow.

 ## Final_fusion
 This is the final goal of the thesis.
 It is basically the Lane Following demo adapted for detecting the intersections and decide when to turn or not depending on the planned path with Neural A*.
 Some important nodes in order to understand the basic concept of how the code works: